Governor: Texas gunman said he was going to shoot up school

 Instagram confirmed to The Associated Press that it is working with law enforcement to review the account but declined to answer questions about the postings.

-Investigators are also looking at an account on TikTok, possibly belonging to the shooter, with a profile that reads: “Kids be scared IRL,” an acronym meaning “in real life.”
-The profile is not dated.
+Investigators are also looking at an account on TikTok, possibly belonging to the shooter, with a profile that reads: “Kids be scared IRL,” which stands for “in real life.”

 “We don’t see a motive or catalyst right now,” he said.